DeepChainBio/bio-transformers/docs/source/tutorial/finetuning.md

 - **logs_name_exp**: Name of the experience in the logs.
 - **checkpoint**: Path to a checkpoint file to restore training session.
-- **save_last_checkpoint**: Save last checkpoint and 2 best trainings models to restore training session.
+- **save_last_checkpoint**: Save last checkpoint and 2 best trainings models to restore the training session.
 Take a large amount of time and memory.

 ## Example : training script